Correspondence between grey-body factors and quasinormal modes: WKB approach

 which are purely ingoing wave at the horizon ($r_*\to-\infty$) and purely outgoing wave at spatial infinity ($r_*\to\infty$) or cosmological horizon.

 In this paper we assume that all the modes are decaying, so that $\im{\omega}<0$, and also consider only positive values of the real oscillation frequencies $\re{\omega}>0$.

-The WKB method relies on matching the asymptotic solutions, which satisfy the quasinormal boundary conditions (\ref{boundaryconditions}), with the Taylor expansion around the peak of the potential barrier.
-The first-order WKB formula corresponds to the eikonal approximation and becomes exact in the limit $\ell \rightarrow \infty$.
+The WKB method relies on matching the asymptotic solutions, which satisfy the quasinormal boundary conditions (\ref{boundaryconditions}), with the Taylor expansion around the peak of the potential barrier through the two turning points, which satisfy the equation The first-order WKB formula corresponds to the eikonal approximation and becomes exact in the limit $\ell\to\infty$.
 The general WKB expression for the quasinormal frequencies can then be written as an expansion around the eikonal limit as follows \cite{Konoplya:2019hlu}:

 The matching conditions for the quasinormal modes require that

 where $n$ is the overtone number, $V_0$ is the value of the effective potential at its maximum, $V_2$ is the value of the second derivative of the potential at this point, and $A_i$ for $i=2, 3, 4, \ldots$ are the $i$-th order WKB correction terms beyond the eikonal approximation, depending on $\K$ and the derivatives of the potential at its maximum up to the order $2i$.
 The explicit forms of $A_i$ can be found in \cite{Iyer:1986np} for the second and third WKB orders, in \cite{Konoplya:2003ii} for the 4th-6th orders, and in \cite{Matyjasek:2017psv} for the 7th-13th orders.